 Honor Code & Academic Integrity

-You should make sure that you follow your professors' instructions regarding collaboration, citation, and the use of online resources.
+Whatever the circumstances, you should make sure that you follow your professors' instructions regarding collaboration, citation, and the use of online resources.
 If you have questions about what is allowed, please ask them.
-If you have questions about faculty, staff, or student responsibilities under the Honor Code, you can read more in the Procedural Appendix to our Honor Code, found here.
+If you have questions about faculty, staff, or student responsibilities the Honor Code, you can read more in the Procedural Appendix to our Honor Code, found here.

 One final note: with the proliferation and use of tutoring websites and other online study aids, we have seen a rise in the illegitimate use of these resources.
 When working on assignments and assessments remotely, you should make sure you have your professor’s explicit permission to use them.

 With best wishes for a safe and healthy fall semester,

 Ardea Russo, PhD